UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 That makes sense because of what we saw with `git diff`.
 We had two `new` lines in the file.

 ## Review 1

 We went through a lot of steps.
 It might all seem like a blur, but we will repeat most of this and build on it as we go along.
-Let's take a bit to review what we just did:
+Let's take a moment to review what we just did:

 * We configured the git username and email with `git config`
 * We created a new repository with `git init`